jenshandersson/Localizzle/README.md

 Playing around with method swizzling in Objective-C I created something useful, something I've always needed.
 Specifying localization keys directly in my XIB.

-My first solution was creating new subclasses of UILabel, UITextView etc. But this would force me to update all my current View and change their class.
+My first solution was creating new subclasses of UILabel, UITextView etc. But this would force me to update all XIBs and change classes for all views.

 Using method swizzling I simply do the localization in -awakeFromNib.